developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 See supported [Zebra devices](../about/#supporteddevices).

 ##Server Install & Setup
 Install Device Tracker server on the supported system that meets the specified requirements.
+Download Device Tracker server from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 ###Server Installation
 1. Double-click on the .EXE to launch the installer.